tikv/website/content/blog/monthly-july-2020.md

 date: 2020-07-30
 author: TiKV Authors
 ---
-The warmest month in most of the Northern Hemisphere and the coldest month in much of the Southern Hemisphere comes to an end soon.
+The warmest month in the Northern Hemisphere comes to an end soon.
 It’s time to wrap up everything we have achieved in this month!

 Let’s get started.